 After reading this article you will have your eyes opened!
-I wanted to gather the most common myths together and reveal the truth behind them.
+I wanted to gather the most common air travel myths together and reveal the truth behind them.
 Sit back and enjoy reading!

 Myth 1.
 Get the best price at the last minute sales

 Prepare to hear the harsh truth.
 The airline tickets won’t get cheaper the closer it gets to the departure date.
 Airlines price their tickets according to booking classes and fare basis.
 When the cheapest booking classes get full only more expensive ones are left.
 Usually near the departure date there aren’t any cheap seats available and at best only a few seats left in the more expensive booking classes.
 In some very rare cases if a group reservation has been cancelled there might be some cheap seats left right before the departure.
 NOTE: This is really rare!

 So to get cheap airline tickets buy them well in advance!

 Myth 2.
 Overbooking – I will get in to my flight since I have paid for my ticket!

 All airlines overbook their flights.
 In most flights there is at least one passenger who is a “NOSHOW”.
 The airlines count that some of the passengers will cancel their trip before the flight and that there will be some noshows in every flight.